 resolves

-1 that since the Bureau is unable to examine non-GSO FSS systems subject to Nos.
+1 that when the Bureau is unable to examine non-GSO FSS systems subject to Nos.
 22.5C, 22.5D and 22.5F under Nos.
 9.35 and/or 11.31, the notifying administration shall send to the Bureau a commitment that the non-GSO FSS system complies with the limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 in addition to the information submitted under Nos.
-9.30 and 11.15;
+9.30 and 11.15, as well as detailed technical description including the results of epfd calculation using existing epfd validation software and the results of epfd calculation using simulation software with adequate modelling of the non-geostationary satellite FSS system;

+1bis that the Bureau shall promptly make available on the ITU website the information referred to in resolves 1 (results of epfd calculation using existing epfd validation software, results of epfd calculation using simulation software with adequate modelling of the non-geostationary satellite FSS system and identification of particular areas of the latest version of Recommendation ITU-R S.1503 that fail to adequately model the non-geostationary system shall be provided) it has received from the administration of the non-geostationary satellite system and publish it in the BR IFIC;

 2 that the Bureau shall issue either a qualified favourable finding under No. 9.35 or a favourable finding with a date of review under No. 11.31 with respect to the limits contained in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, if resolves 1 is satisfied, otherwise the non-GSO FSS system will receive a definitive unfavourable finding;